In our digital era, many of us choose to forego a clock or traditional timepiece in favor of our iPhones and Apple Watches.

-Judging by the number of posts complaining about the issue on the Apple Support Forums, it seems that both bugs are relatively widespread.
+Judging by the number of posts complaining about the issue, it seems that both bugs occur with some frequency.

-We can’t claim that they affect every device on iOS 12-11.
+We can’t claim that they affect every device on iOS/iPadOS.
 At this point, it’s not currently clear if it’s tied to a sporadic issue or is baked into the platform.

 For one, it would make sense that the only people that are seeing the bug are those who routinely travel between time zones.
 Users who don’t won’t see the bug and are unlikely to report it.